Loss of Appetite

-- Make a shake using ice cream and/or milk Ovaltine®, Carnation Instant Breakfast®, and commercial nutritional beverages such as Ensure® and Boost®.
+- Make a shake using ice cream and/or milk, Ovaltine®, Carnation Instant Breakfast®, and commercial nutritional drinks like Ensure® and Boost®.

-- Carry snacks with you when going to doctor appointments or doing errands.
+- Carry snacks with you when leaving your home.

 - Try different foods and drinks.
-Foods that you dislike one day may be appealing on another day.
+Foods that you dislike one day may taste good another day.

-- Don’t be discouraged if foods you always loved don’t appeal to you right now.
+- Don’t be discouraged if foods you always loved don’t sound good to you right now.
 This is not uncommon during treatment.
 You may find new foods interesting and again, just keep trying as things can change from day to day.

 - Go to a buffet and sample different foods.

 You may find it easier to make breakfast or lunch your "main" meal of the day.
-Focus on the meals when your appetite is best and you are able to eat the most.
-Often, when going through treatment, your appetite declines during the day.
+Focus on the meals when your appetite is best and when you are able to eat the most.
+Often, when going through treatment, your appetite gets less as the day goes on.